Towcester Town Hall: History

 After significant population growth during the early 19th century associated with the town's role as a coaching stop on Watling Street, a turnpike road which had been paved by the engineer, Thomas Telford, local businessmen decided to form a company to develop a town hall and corn exchange: the site chosen was a prominent location in the market place which clearly defined its southern boundary.

 The foundation stone for the building was laid by the Earl of Pomfret, who lived at Easton Neston house, on 8 September 1865.
-It was designed by T. H. Vernon in the Italianate style, built by J. Wheeler with ashlar stone and was completed in 1866.
+It was designed by Thomas Heygate Vernon in the Italianate style, built by John Wheeler with ashlar masonry and was completed in 1866.
+It was constructed using Bath stone, with contrasting bands of Duston stone.
 The design involved a symmetrical main frontage with three bays facing onto Chantry Lane; the central bay, which slightly projected forward, featured a round headed doorway flanked by pilasters and brackets supporting a stone parapet; there were two small rounded headed sash windows separated by a colonette and flanked by pilasters on the first floor and a carved pediment above.
 The outer bays featured two large round headed sash windows separated by pilasters on the ground floor and three small rounded headed windows separated by colonettes on the first floor.
-At roof level there was a clock tower with a copper-clad belfry.
-The clock was made by Arthur Garrett of Towcester.
-Internally, the principal room was the public hall.
+The design was modified at a late stage to include a clock tower at roof level with a zinc-clad belfry, (the addition of a clock having been made possible through subscription donations from 'the ladies of Towcester and the neighbourhood').
+The clock was made by Moore & Sons of Clerkenwell, but (as was not unusual at the time) appears to have been credited to a local clockmaker: Arthur Garrett of Towcester (whose name is visible just below the face of the clock).
+Internally, the principal room was the public hall; there was also a working men's reading room, a working men's coffee room and several offices, as well as a shop and a private residence.